openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. _section 2.3:

-Creating a classification & training data collection
+Creating a classification and training data collection
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this exercise, we will learn how to start a classification process and collect training data.
-These training data points will become the foundation of the classification in `section 2.4`_.
-High quality training data is necessary to get good land cover map results.
+These training data points will become the foundation of the classification in `Section 2.4`_.
+High-quality training data is necessary to get good land cover map results.
 In the most ideal situation, training data is collected in the field by visiting each of the land cover types to be mapped and collecting attributes.
-When field collection is not an option, the second best choice is to digitize training data from high resolution imagery, or at the very least for the imagery to be classified.
+When field collection is not an option, the second best choice is to digitize training data from high-resolution imagery, or at the very least for the imagery to be classified.

 In general, there are multiple pathways for collecting training data.
-Using desktop GIS, including QGIS and ArcGIS, to create a layer of points is one common approach.
+To create a layer of points, using desktop GIS, including QGIS and ArcGIS, is one common approach.
 Using GEE is another approach.
-You can also use CEO to create a project of random points to identify (see detailed directions in `section 4.1.2`_).
-All of these pathways will create .csv or an GEE table that you can import into SEPAL to use as your training data set.
+You can also use CEO to create a project of random points to identify (see detailed directions in `Section 4.1.2`_).
+All of these pathways will create .csv or a GEE table that you can import into SEPAL to use as your training data set.

 However, SEPAL has a built-in reference data collection tool in the classifier.
 In this exercise, we will use this tool to collect training data.
 Even if you use a .csv or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.